 3. Group Plants Together

-Put plants together that have similar moisture requirements.
+Put together plants that have similar moisture requirements.
 You can practice xeriscaping by considering the shady locations on your property.
 Do you have woodland areas?
 Use the mature trees on your property and plant native plants or plants that prefer shay with damp soil in that area.
 Place a layer of mulch over the area to retain even more water.

 4. Pick Drought-Tolerant Plants